8 Effective Tips To Lose Baby Weight (Fat) In Winter

 Created by Janaki Srinivasan Updated on Dec 18, 2017

 How can you stay motivated even through the winters to lose that extra flab you gained while being pregnant?
 Losing baby weight post-delivery is a combination of good dietary practices and exercise.
 This can be challenging during winter because dropping temperatures, morning fog and occasional rains make exercising outside difficult.
 This is a time when you'd rather be in bed and enjoy that extra hour in the warm bed cuddled close to your little one rather than put on your running shoes and venture out.
 Add to this food cravings and coughs and sniffles—just enough to derail your well planned fitness regime.

 Worry not, as our proparent blogger Janaki Srinivasan shares 8 interesting tips containing diet plan to lose that baby weight in winter.

-Post Pregnancy Baby Weight Loss Diet Ideas for Winters
+Post Pregnancy Baby Weight Loss Diet Ideas In Winters

 Most mums claim that breastfeeding and other hormonal shifts post-delivery help to lose baby fat or weight to a certain extent, yet at some point you realize that it is not enough.
 You need to watch out and take extra care to shed those extra pounds in winter.
 Let's look at some tips to get started.